 Where are you starting from?

-PART #2: Strategy development and campaign build
+#2: Strategy development and campaign build

 This is the real in-depth tactical stuff.
 The agency will conduct in-depth keyword research, market research and an online audit.
 The agency will also define your audiences and cross-match with your SEO activity.
 Then they’ll develop a custom strategy to meet your goals.